 WSO2 API Manager provides two types of access tokens for authentication:

-Let's take a look at how to generate and renew each type of access token.
+Let's take a look at how to generate and renew each type of access token in detail.

 - Generating application access tokens